mixbytes/tank/README.md

 # MixBytes Tank

 MixBytes Tank is a console tool which can set up a blockchain cluster in minutes in a cloud and bench it using various transaction loads.
-It'll highlight problems of the blockchain and give insights into performance and stability of the technology.
+It'll highlight blockchain problems and give insights into performance and stability of the technology.

 At the moment, supported blockchains are [Haya](https://github.com/mixbytes/haya) and [Polkadot](https://polkadot.network).